ajomuch92/vue-attach-event/README.md

 # vue-attach-event
-## Project to be able to attach events through a directive to other events on HTML elements in VueJS
+## Directive to be able to attach events through other events on HTML elements in VueJS

 ### Install